teo99999/Auto_shop/README.md

 # Auto_shop
-A
+*Porject is still in development*

-Web project with Spring boot based on RESTful serviece with database and user interface (developped using Thymeleaf).
+Web project with Spring boot based on RESTful serviece with a database.

+Technologies used:
-Created limited access to some of the features in the application using Spring Security.
+- Created limited access to some of the features in the application using Spring Security.
+- User interface (developped using Thymeleaf)

-Builed a container from a Dockerfile.
+- Builed a container from a Dockerfile.
+- JS and HTML